Macbucheron1/0xECE-WebSite/README.md

       ```

 ## To contribute

+Here are step you need to follow when contributing to the project:

+1. Modify the file

+2. Verify the modification with `git status`

-When making changes use the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)
+3. Add and commit your modification using the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/)
-When you are done with your changes you can use :

-      ```bash
-      npm run release
-      ```
+4. Execute `npm run release`

-This command will automatically do the versioning in the change log file and will commit your changes.
+> This command will automatically do the versioning in the change log file and will commit your changes.
+It uses the standard-version dependencies

+5. Push modification if it was not done automatically

 ## Groupe Member :
  - Nathan DEPRAT [@Macbucheron1](https://github.com/Macbucheron1)